rust-lang/rfcs/text/0000-safer-transmute.md

 ### Neglecting Static Checks
 [options]: #Neglecting-Static-Checks

 The default value of the `Neglect` parameter, `()`, statically forbids transmutes that are unsafe, ill-defined, or unstable.
-However, you may explicitly opt-out of some static checks:
+However, you may explicitly opt-out of some static checks; e.g.:

 | Transmute Option    | Usable With                                             |
 |---------------------|---------------------------------------------------------|